opendocsg/slw-judgments-backfill/2018_SGCA_1/report.md

 **_Novelty_**

 59     The requirement of novelty is prescribed by s 13(1)(a) of the Patents Act.
 An invention is novel if it does not form part of the state of the art (s 14(1) of the Patents Act) in that it has not been anticipated by any of the pieces of prior art (Ng-Loy Wee Loon, _Law of Intellectual Property of Singapore_ (Sweet & Maxwell, 2nd Ed, 2014) at para 30.1.25).
-A piece of prior art anticipates an invention only if the directions therein are so clear that a skilled addressee following those directions must inevitably produce something that would, if the patentee’s patent were valid, infringe the patentee’s claim ( _Mühlbauer AG v Manufacturing Integration Technology Ltd_ [2010] 2 SLR 724 (“ _Mühlbauer_ ”) at [17]).
+A piece of prior art anticipates an invention only if the directions therein are so clear that a skilled addressee following those directions must inevitably produce something that would, if the patentee’s patent were valid, infringe the patentee’s claim ( _Mühlbauer AG v Manufacturing Integration Technology Ltd_ <span class="citation">[2010] 2 SLR 724</span> (“ _Mühlbauer_ ”) at [17]).
 Each piece of prior art can be compared against the invention in the Patent

 only separately.
 The party resisting the patent cannot assemble all the pieces of prior art together in a “mosaic” and then compare the invention in question against the “mosaic” ( _Mühlbauer_ at [68]).
-The burden of proving anticipation rests on the party resisting a patent claim ( _Main-Line Corporate Holdings Ltd v United Overseas Bank Ltd_ [2007] 1 SLR(R) 1021 at [53]).
+The burden of proving anticipation rests on the party resisting a patent claim ( _Main-Line Corporate Holdings Ltd v United Overseas Bank Ltd_ <span class="citation">[2007] 1 SLR(R) 1021</span> at [53]).

 60     It is undisputed that there were only three pieces of prior art as at the Priority Date that were